dawsh2/ADMF/IMPLEMENTATION.md

     -   Replace the minimal implementations with the fully featured Core module components.
     -   Ensure the system still works as expected after the extraction.

-###   Phase 3: Module Implementation and Expansion
+###   Phase 3: Module Implementation and Regime-Specific Optimization

-**Goal**: Implement the remaining modules (Data, Strategy, Risk, Execution) and expand functionality.
+**Goal**: Implement the remaining modules (Data, Strategy, Risk, Execution) and incorporate market regime detection and optimization.

 1.  **Implement Data Module**:
     -   Focus on basic CSV data loading and train/test splitting first.